-The redundancy allocation among the two descriptions for different quantization levels can be tuned by varying the parameters L_p and N_p with $N_p \leq (L_p)^2$.
+The redundancy allocation among the two descriptions for different quantization levels can be tuned by varying the parameters $L_p$ and $N_p$ with $N_p \le (L_p)^2$ .

-3.3.3 SVC based on EMDSQ
+3.3.3 Enabling Quality and Temporal Scalability in MD-SVC based on EMDSQ

-The scope of this section is to present a quality scalable video coder which employs EMDSQ in order to output two descriptions.
-One of the descriptions will be send via the DVB and the second description will be send via the WiMAX networks.
+This section presents a quality and temporally scalable video coder which employs EMDSQ in order to output two descriptions.
+One of the descriptions will be send via the DVB and the second description will be send via the WiMax networks.

 The starting point is the SVC video coder as presented in Section1.1.
-However in order to obtain a MD-SVC coder a corresponding MD block has to be included into the video coding scheme.
-In Figure 17 is depicted the block scheme of such video coder.
+However, in order to obtain a MD-SVC coder, a corresponding MD block has to be included into the video coding scheme.
+In Figure 17 we depict the block scheme of such video coder.
 The principle behind is that the quantized indices instead of being directly entropy encoded are first processed by an IA matrix.
 Further, each separate description is entropy encoded and the motion vector information is added.
-In this way the two resulting descriptions are independently decidable since they contain all the necessarily information.
+In this way the two resulting descriptions are independently decidable, since they contain all the necessary information.
 Additionally, we can tune the level redundancy introduced between the indices contained in the two descriptions corresponding to the same original macroblock.
-It is important to notice that the motion vector information is completely redundant and as a result the loss of one description will not affect the motion vectors.
+It is important to notice that the motion vector information is completely redundant and as a result, the loss of one description will not affect the motion vectors.